Create a signature rule

 - a client-side signature rule adds a signature in Outlook and OWA as users compose their emails.
 For users to see and use this signature, you need to deploy a signatures add-in in their Outlook.

 For more information about the available signature modes, see this article.

-Log in to app.codetwo.com or launch the Manage Signatures App from the Windows Start menu (make sure you followed all the configuration steps for the server-side mode).
+Log in to app.codetwo.com.
 To add a new server-side signature rule, click the Add () button in the SIGNATURE RULES section and select Add server-side signature rule (Fig. 1.).

 The first tab - Overview - lets you fill in the name of your signature rule and add an optional description (Fig. 2.).